Enjoy a great trip when you take advantage of flights to Copenhagen from Birmingham Airport. Find out more about the route on our website.

 If you’re driving, we have seven car parks on-site, all within walking distance of the airport terminal or accessible via a free shuttle bus.
 If public transport is more convenient, options are plentiful.
 Birmingham International train station is just outside the airport, with the free and frequent Air-Rail that takes passengers to the terminal in just two minutes.
 Coaches travel from all over the country, and there are public buses that will also drop you at the station.

 If you’re feeling peckish before your flight, Birmingham Airport can cater to you before and after security.
 There is a wide selection of bars, cafes and restaurants for you to choose from, providing sit down meals as well as grab-and-go options.
-Burger King is a great choice if you want a quick and filling meal, or healthier options can be found at Giraffe or Joe & the Juice.
+Burger King is a great choice if you want a quick and filling meal, or healthier options can be found at Giraffe.
 If you’re travelling with a group, head to everyone’s favourite Wetherspoon for a wide range of food and drink choices, or, indulge in a cocktail and sharing board from All Bar One.

 Treat yourself with one of our five airport lounges.
 With quiet-zones, unlimited Wi-Fi and complimentary food and drink, you can truly relax before your flight.
 Check out the exclusive views of the runways, while you’re charging all your devices .